-Dancing my F’ing Heart Out: 16″ x 20 Acrylic on Canvas
+Dancing my heart out: 16″ x 20 Acrylic on Canvas

 Live painting created during a house concert featuring Blankets at The Fireside

 For Open Streets Waterloo 2015, I created a unique space where metta (maitri in Sanskrit), “loving kindness,” meditation could be practiced.
 Metta meditation entails the cultivation of loving thoughts.
 There are five main stages of which consecutively gains more and more physical expansiveness as moved through.
 The objects that the practitioner is called to send love to are as follows: